Codecademy/docs/content/sql/concepts/operators/operators.md

 ---
 Title: 'Operators'
-Description: 'Operators are unique keywords used in the WHERE clause of a statement to perform arithmetic, comparison, and logical operations.'
+Description: 'Operators are unique keywords used to perform arithmetic, comparison, and logical operations.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'